qimcis/FastVideo/docs/source/inference/add_pipeline.md

 (add-pipeline)=

-# 🏗️ Adding a New Diffusion Pipeline
+# 🏗️ Adding a New Pipeline

 This guide explains how to implement a custom diffusion pipeline in FastVideo, leveraging the framework's modular architecture for high-performance video generation.